Great camp devastation

 Great Camp Sagamore, White Pine Camp, The Point, and Camp Santanoni are just several of the many camps that were once occupied regularly in the Adirondacks.
 However, each camp is so different from the next.
 Camp Santanoni is what we will focus on during this journey.

 The day was gorgeous as usual here in the mountains.
 No matter the season, it always seems like a fabulous day.
-This year we were gifted a 75-degree day on October 18.
-That was are cue to explore the Great Camp and the stories behind it.
+We even had a few warm days in October.
+That was our cue to explore the Great Camp and the stories behind it.
 I had heard a few stories of the property but the one that wouldn’t leave my mind was that of 8-year-old Douglas Legg.

-The camp construction began in 1891 by a wealthy banker from Albany, Robert Bruyn.
-Then decades later the property was acquired by the Melvin family in 1953.
+Camp construction began in 1891 by a wealthy banker from Albany, Robert Pruyn.
+Decades later the property was acquired by the Melvin family in 1953.
 This camp was where the extended family would gather during the summer to enjoy the crisp mountain air.
 They enjoyed many wonderful family memories, unfortunately the last memory of this place left them empty.

 The days went on with a few moments where hope was restored in the finding of Dougie; A hound had tracked his scent, but it was lost at the edge of a pond.
 The pond was drained and they came up empty-handed.
 Dougie was still missing and hope was fading.
 The weather was inconvenient as the rain kept interrupting the search.
 The danger of the search grew as mucky bogs and sinkholes started appearing and putting searchers in harm's way.

-The unsolved mystery of Douglas Legg did, however, assist in improving the way searches were conducted in the Adirondack Region.
-The NY Department of Environmental Conservation is now in charge of search and rescue missions in the wilderness areas of NY.
+The unsolved mystery of Douglas Legg did, however, assist in improving the way searches were conducted in the Adirondack region.
+The New York Department of Environmental Conservation is now in charge of search and rescue missions in the wilderness areas of NY.

 I found this case very heart wrenching and upsetting.
 I decided to go check out Camp Santanoni for myself with my husband.
 The entire way there I couldn’t stop thinking of the many people affected by Douglas Legg’s disappearance.
 I can’t even imagine if this happened in my life.
 His family, friends, and community worked so hard to try and find and save him.